Jorge-Palomino/ChatAppTest/README.md

 - Progress to final interviews if we deem the exercise to be satisfactory
 - Decision 24 hours after final interviews

+# Jorge's Palomino Feedback

+*I decided to also implement a ChatFeed so it gives you a little bit more navigability throughout the app and so the user can see different types of conversations with different users.
+The user will be randomly a male or female and therefore will see conversations with females or males and vice versa.*

+*I created some random chats that can have between 1 and 3 messages.
+Starting with a salute message between the two users and followed by a long message to continue the conversation asking something about your day.*

+*The conversations are saved on the current session but as they are just randomly generated every new session and you cannot receive messages I haven’t done any persistence implementation.*

+*I have used MVVM-C to implement both screens, the Feed and the Detail Chat.*

+*I have structured the messages in sections.
+All chats begin with a first “It’s a match” section and followed up by an organised group or 1 or more messages if they have been sent in less than an hour between them.
+The 20 seconds implementation does not need other sections as they are already sent in less than an hour; the only added thing is some padding and sizing differentiation if it matches the criteria between cells.*

+*Finally I have created an animation to move the message from the input area to the collection where all the sent messages are located.
+This animation having more time could be perfectionaise for all different message sizes, for only emoji messages too; but it shows the idea behind it.*

+*Giving more time the input area for the messages could also be perfectionaise for long messages, as it would be great to lock the height of it and let the user scroll the textview if it has more than 4-5 lines.
+Sometimes the input could go off the screen on small devices if the keyboard plus the input is too big.*

+*I would love to add any other functionalities that I am asked to or any of my other skills, but I didn’t want to exceed the expected given time (1-2 evenings).*